Post Traumatic Stress Disorder (PTSD)

 - Take care of yourself as well and make your own health and safety a priority.

-Workplaces can further help by providing access to support services, as well as the time needed to attend such support.
+Workplaces can further help by providing access to support services, such as employee assistance programs (EAP) , as well as the time needed to attend such support.
 People returning to work after an event may need to transition back through less demanding tasks.

 Remember that no one who sees a traumatic event is untouched by it.
 Common reactions are grief, anger, sadness, and anxiety.
-By acknowledging these feelings and using appropriate support or coping strategies, individuals can move forward.
+By acknowledging these feelings and using appropriate support or coping strategies, individuals can feel supported.

 This document has covered general information about PTSD.
 There are many other organizations that can help.
 Your family doctor can often recommend a professional for you.
 For more information you may wish to contact one of the following: